 About the Hazardous Waste Operations and Emergency Response (HAZWOPER) Program

-Funded by the National Institute of Environmental Health Sciences (NIEHS), the Hazardous Waste Operations and Emergency Response (HAZWOPER) program offers hazardous waste and hazmat training for day laborers and hazardous site workers in the public and private sector.
+Funded by the National Institute of Environmental Health Sciences (NIEHS), the Hazardous Waste Operations and Emergency Response (HAZWOPER) program offers hazardous waste and hazmat training for hazmat site workers in the public and private sector.
 Instruction and materials are provided in both English and Spanish.
+Courses have been approved by the California Department of Public Health for continuing education certification.

 Our training and educational materials inform workers about injuries and health hazards related to lead, asbestos, repetitive motion injuries, exposure to chemicals, lifting, and noise.
 Training sessions also focus on legal rights and protections for laborers working in high-risk industries who face disproportionate exposure to health and safety hazards.